Aj-ziad/Aj-ziad/README.md

 ### 🔹 About Me:
 - 🎓 I'm a digital development student at the Institute of Applied Technology, Ait Melloul.
 - 💻 Passionate about web development and constantly learning new things!
-- ❤️ Love working with React, Laravel, and building full-stack applications.
+- ❤️ Passionate about web development and constantly learning new things!
 - 📍 Based in Agadir, Morocco.
 - 🎯 Open to exciting projects and collaborations.